-<unit_magnitude>
+<unit\magnitude>

-It can contain the following fields: <unit> The parameters are as follows, n - Name used to reference the field, especially when writing the .dat file. pn - Label that will be visualized by the user.
-It can be translated. default - Default unit for a specific magnitude..
-SI_base -Unit based in the international system units for a specific magnitude. active - It is the default unit shown in the user interface, for a specific magnitude.
+It can contain the following fields: <unit> The parameters are as follows, n - Name used to reference the field, especially when writing the .dat file.

+default - Default unit for a specific magnitude.

+SI\base -Unit based in the international system units for a specific magnitude.

+active - It is the default unit shown in the user interface, for a specific magnitude.